courtcanva/cc-multiverse/README.md

 npm run dev -w=docs
 ```

-### 📝 Are there any caviets I should know?
+### 📝 Are there any caveats I should know?

 1. You might see messages like `npm ERR!
-Workspaces not supported for global packages` when you are running scripts with `npm`.
-I think it's not project related but an issue iwht the package manager.
+Workspaces are not supported for global packages` when you are running scripts with `npm`.
+I think it's not project related but an issue with the package manager.
 But nothing to be worried about! _(I hope)_
-2. If you have changes that only modifies the `eslint` rules, turborepo might not detech theses changes when compareing caches.
-Suggest to run `npm run eslint --force` to overwrite existing cache to validate if new `eslint` rules is working as intended.
+2. If you have changes that only modify the `eslint` rules, turborepo might not detect these changes when comparing caches.
+Suggest running `npm run eslint --force` to overwrite the existing cache to validate if the new `eslint` rules are working as intended.
-3. The grammer errors in this `README.md` is to be unseen. 😊
+3. The grammar errors in this `README.md` is to be unseen. 😊

 ### 🥞 What tech is in this project?